klarna/erlavro/README.md

 ## Decoder Hooks

 Decoder hook is an anonymous function to be evaluated by the JSON or binary decoder to amend schmea and|or data before and|or after decoding.
+Hooks can be used to:

-* A hook can be used to fast-skip undesired data fields of records or undesired data of big maps etc.
+* Fast-skip undesired data fields of records or undesired data of big maps etc.
-* A hook can be used for debug. e.g. `avro_decoer_hooks:make_binary_decoder_debug_hook/2' gives you a hook which can print decode history and stack upon failure
+* Debug. e.g. `avro_decoer_hooks:make_binary_decoder_debug_hook/2' gives you a hook which can print decode history and stack upon failure
-* A hook can also be used as a monkey patch to fix some corrupted data.
+* Mmonkey patch corrupted data.

 Find the examples in `avro_decoder_hooks.erl'

 ## NOTEs About Unions

-### Union Values Are Better to be Encoded With Tags
+### Union Values Should be Tagged for Better Encoding Performance

-In case a union value is not tagged with a type name, the encoder will have to try to loop over all union members to encode until succeed.
-This is not quite efficent when the union is relatively big
+In case a union value is NOT tagged with a type name, the encoder will have to try to loop over all union members to encode until succeed.
+This is not quite efficient when the union is relatively big.

 ### Union Values Are Decoded Without Tags by Default

-However, you may use the anonymous functions returned from `avro_decoer_hooks:tag_unions_fun/0' as a decode hook to get the decoded values tagged.
+However, you may use the decoder hook `avro_decoer_hooks:tag_unions_fun/0' to have the decoded values tagged.

 ## Object container file encoding/decoding